Christian

 Furthermore, parties concerned may consider tipping off certain practices that they have experienced as part of their activity with the relevant competition authorities.

-In all scenarios, it is crucial to obtain competent legal advice before taking any steps.
+In all scenarios, it is crucial to obtain competent legal advice related to antitrust law before taking any steps.

 In the event of any involvement in anti-competitive practices we would recommend seeking competent legal advice as a priority and as early as possible.
 Every case needs to be looked at on an individual basis.
 There are possibilities to report such conduct and practices.